wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 - `xivo-certs` has been renamed to `wazo-certs`.
 You may need to update custom configuration to point to the new path `/usr/share/wazo-certs/server.{key,cert}`.
+- `xivo-sync` has been renamed to `wazo-sync`.
+You must use the new name when configuring high availability.

 Consult the
 [24.01 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D24.01)